 As a non-medical professional caregiver with Homage, you can expect to earn up to $19 per hour.
 Rates differ depending on the time of day (day or night), and whether the visit is on a weekday, weekend, or public holiday.
-You can also stand to receive incentives of up to $20 per visit, which allows you to earn more as you deliver more care.
+You can also stand to receive incentives, which allows you to earn more as you deliver more care.

 Some of our Care Professionals earn over $4,000 every month!